Skip to content

 Longest Booking Lead Time

-La Colombe routinely needs 8–12 weeks for a weekend dinner table.
+La Colombe regularly needs 8–12 weeks for a weekend dinner table.

 Average Dinner Price Per Person, All 10 Restaurants